The Do's and Don'ts for Employees Working Remotely

 We all are dealing with an unprecedented situation because of COVID19 today.
 Workers from all around the globe are working remotely and trying to adapt to the remote work culture.

 And if you are new to this evolving paradigm, all you need is the correct principles and guidelines to keep going.

 1. Do prep for your workstation

 Your workstation is where you put all your energy when you work remotely.
-Please make sure you prep for it.
+Please make sure you prep for your work from home setup.
 Arrange all the resources you need to build your workstation.
 Find a place that is comfortable and distraction-free.
 Since you will spend most of your time working, make sure you keep all the necessary equipment right near your workstation.

 2. Create a morning routine